UNIVERSITY OF SOUTH FLORIDA

 What About College Excites You the Most?

-This question also helps assess your child’s college readiness.
-It helps reveal what’s most important to your child when selecting the colleges to apply to.
-Having this discussion can help you guide them during the college selection process to ensure the colleges they apply to align with their priorities.
+This question also helps assess your student's college readiness by revealing what’s most important to them.
+Having this discussion can help you guide them during the college selection process to ensure the schools they apply to align with their priorities.

 What About College Worries You the Most?

-Asking this question will enable you to support your teen in the areas of most stress for them, whether social or academic.
+Asking this question will enable you to support your teen in the areas causing them the most stress.
 For example, have they struggled with mental health issues in the past and are concerned they won’t have the support they need when they go to college?
 You can help determine if the colleges they are interested in provide adequate mental health services.
 Together, you can research the resources colleges offer so that they feel confident they’ll have what they need to succeed.

 What Information Will We Share When You’re in College?